aws-samples/amazon-mq-workshop/labs/lab-9.md

 Go to the [AmazonMQ console](https://console.aws.amazon.com/amazon-mq), and click on the name of the broker (the one with a name starting with the stack name you created)

 :white_check_mark: Scroll down to the Connections section and click the **Copy failover string** link beside the OpenWire row to copy the string to your clipboard.
+You need to **repeat this 3 more times** for capturing and saving broker failover urls for the brokers in Mesh network.

 ![Copy failover link](/images/fail-over-Step2.png)